Cal-Rex/milestone-project-4-fly-movement-library/README.md

 - 403 Error when accessing Admin panel
     - error thrown:"csrf verification failed. request aborted."
     - Solution: Add CSRF_TRUSTED_ORIGINS list variable with permitted domains to settings.py
+- JQuery functions producing type error:
+    - error caused by cloudinary having insufficient capacity to run size of static files on free subscription plan. uninstalled package and now pulling script from CDN

 ## Un-resolved bugs
 - iframe in index will not respond to style rules set in style.css